brugobi/RoR--Capstone/README.md

 # TRIP TIPS

-> This is a Desktop version of a blog where the user can create articles to share informations about traveling in Canada.
+> This is a Desktop version of a blog where the user can create articles to share information about traveling in Canada.

 ## Features
 - Registration & Login;